Lucas Hedges

 Lucas Hedges at the Academy Awards

 In the 2017 dramedy "Lady Bird," Hedges co-starred with Saoirse Ronan, and the film also featured Timothée Chalamet and Odeya Rush.
-Greta Gerwig's take on the timeless theme of parents and children didn't bag major awards but resonated with audiences.
+Greta Gerwig's exploration of the parent-child dynamic didn't sweep major awards but struck a chord with viewers.

 Scene from Lady Bird